abapGit/docs.abapgit.org/src/user-guide/repo-settings/dot-abapgit.md

 ### Ignore Files

-Files which abapGit will not download to your ABAP system.
+Files that abapGit will not download to your ABAP system.
 Typically, this includes references to readme, changelog, and license files as well as repository configuration related to workflows like build or linting jobs.

-Assuming that default starting folder /src/ is used, any files in root / or any other folder than the starting folder are ignored automatically.
-Therefore it will not be necessary to list files of the root folder into the ignore list (and as a consequence, the default ignore list is empty).
+Assuming that the default starting folder `/src/` is used, any files in root `/` or any other folder than the starting folder are ignored automatically.
+Therefore it will not be necessary to list files of the root folder in the ignore list (and as a consequence, the default ignore list is empty).

-The ignore logic is based on "covers pattern" operator (not regex).
-A file is ignored, if path & file covers at least one of the patterns listed in this setting.
+The ignore logic is based on the "covers pattern" operator (not regex).
+A file is ignored, if the path and file cover at least one of the patterns listed in this setting.

-Example: `/src/hr/zcl_confidential*` will ignore all classes in the /src/hr package that begin with `zcl_confidential`.
+Example: `/src/hr/zcl_confidential*` will ignore all classes in the `/src/hr` package that begin with `zcl_confidential`.

+## ABAP

 ### Requirements

 In this section, you can specify the minimum requirements that should be fulfilled to allow installation of the repository.
 Listed software components should exist in the target system and be at the given release or higher.
 If the target system matches the minimum release, then it must also be at the given patch level or higher.

+### ABAP Language Version

+**Warning** Using ABAP Language Version in abapGit is still an experimental feature.

+You can define how abapGit handles the ABAP Language Version of objects in a repository.
+The default setting is "Any" which allows objects of any ABAP Language Version to be included in your repository.
+The other settings will limit the type of objects to exactly one of the ABAP Language Versions.
+For more details, see [ABAP Language Version](./abap-language-version.html).